pathfindertools/cryptonet/content/pages/home.md

         headline: Asia Hackathon Season
         subhead: August - November 2021
         text: >-
-          "<p>Join us on a journey across the universe of Filecoin and IPFS across four distinct hackathon events.</p>"
+          Join us on a journey across the universe of Filecoin and IPFS across four distinct hackathon events.
         link: asia-hackathon-season
         buttonLabel: Learn more and register
       - image: